Understanding Drug Abuse and Addiction

 No single factor can predict whether or not a person will become addicted to drugs.
 Risk for addiction is influenced by a person’s biology, social environment, and age or stage of development.
 The more risk factors an individual has, the greater the chance that taking drugs can lead to addiction.

 The genes that people are born with––in combination with environmental influences––account for about half of their addiction vulnerability.
 Additionally, gender, ethnicity, and the presence of other mental disorders may influence risk for drug abuse and addiction.

 A person’s environment includes many different influences––from family and friends to socioeconomic status and quality of life in general.
 Factors such as peer pressure, physical and sexual abuse, stress, and parental involvement can greatly influence the course of drug abuse and addiction in a person’s life.

 Genetic and environmental factors interact with critical developmental stages in a person’s life to affect addiction vulnerability, and adolescents experience a double challenge.
 Although taking drugs at any age can lead to addiction, the earlier that drug use begins, the more likely it is to progress to more serious abuse.
-And because adolescents’ brains are still developing in the areas that govern decisionmaking, judgment, and self-control, they are especially prone to risk-taking behaviors, including trying drugs of abuse.
+And because adolescents’ brains are still developing in the areas that govern decision making, judgement, and self-control, they are especially prone to risk-taking behaviours, including trying drugs of abuse.

 Drug addiction is a preventable disease.
 Results from NIDA-funded research have shown that prevention programs that involve families, schools, communities, and the media are effective in reducing drug abuse.
 Although many events and cultural factors affect drug abuse trends, when youths perceive drug abuse as harmful, they reduce their drug taking.
 It is necessary, therefore, to help youth and the general public to understand the risks of drug abuse, and for teachers, parents, and healthcare professionals to keep sending the message that drug addiction can be prevented if a person never abuses drugs.